Cybereason: Funding

+In April 2023, Cybereason raised an additional $100 million in venture capital from SoftBank Group, which brought the total invested in the company to over $850 million; in addition, Eric Gan, SoftBank’s executive vice president, was appointed as its new CEO.

+In March 2025, Cybereason announced they secured an additional $120 million in funding from SoftBank Corp., SoftBank Vision Fund 2, and Liberty Strategic Capital.
+They also announced that Manish Narula, CFO of Cybereason, would step into the role of CEO.

 Services

 Cybereason offers an endpoint protection platform.
 It delivers antivirus software, endpoint detection and response with one agent, and a suite of managed services.

 Nocturnus is Cybereason's security research arm.
 The Nocturnus team specializes in discovering new attack methodologies, reverse-engineering malware, and exposing new system vulnerabilities.
 Nocturnus was the first to discover a vaccination for the 2017 NotPetya and Bad Rabbit cyberattacks.